 - You may submit your testing accommodation request prior to submitting your examination application.
 The Examination Program will review your request, and if approved, the Examination Program will add the approved testing accommodation to your record after you complete your examination application. - To submit a testing accommodation request before applying to test, please sign into your DENTPIN account and click "Submit Request" from the top ribbon menu.
-From the dropdown menu, select "Accommodations Request". - Fill out and submit the Testing Accommodation Request Form.
-This will include a file uploader for attaching the required supporting documentation.
-Requested testing accommodations should align with the identified functional limitation, so that the adjustment to the testing procedure is compliant with federal guidelines.
+From the dropdown menu, select "Accommodations Request". - · Complete and submit the Testing Accommodation Request Form.
+This web page includes a file uploader that will allow candidates to attach the required supporting documentation. - Requested testing accommodations should align with the identified functional limitation, so that the adjustment to the testing procedure is compliant with federal guidelines.